 Policy Principles LAA NRRP Remarks Compliance of proposed RF with ADB's IR Policy 1.
 Involuntary resettlement should be avoided where feasible. × ~ LAA is applicable wherever private land is to be acquired by Government for public purpose.
 This is addressed in the RF.
 The locations for project components have been identified in such a manner that IR is avoided to the extent possible.
 These IR impacts shall be further minimized during detailed designs.
 2. Where population displacement is unavoidable, it should be minimized by exploring viable project options. × ~ LAA is applicable wherever private land is to be acquired by Government for public purpose.
 This is addressed in the RF.
 The locations for project components have been identified in such a manner that IR is avoided to the extent possible.
 These IR impacts shall be further minimized during detailed designs.
 3. If individuals or a community must lose their land, means of livelihood, social support systems, or way of life in order that a project might proceed, they should be compensated and assisted so that their economic and social future will generally be at least as favorable with the project as without it.
-Appropriate land, housing, infrastructure, and other compensation, comparable to the without project situation, should be provided to the adversely affected population, including indigenous groups, ethnic minorities, and pastoralists who may have usufruct or customary rights to the land or other resources taken for the project. × ~ According to the ADB's IR policy full RP is required when 200 or more people will experience major impacts.
+Appropriate land, housing, infrastructure, and other compensation, comparable to the without project situation, should be provided to the adversely affected population, including indigenous groups, ethnic minorities, and pastoralists who may have usufruct or customary rights to the land or × ~ According to the ADB's IR policy full RP is required when 200 or more people will experience major impacts.
 A Short RP is required when resettlement is insignificant when less than 200 people will experience major impacts.
-According to the NRRP, RP should be prepared when it involves resettlement of more than 500 families (roughly about 2,000 persons) in plain areas and 200 families (roughly about 1,000 people) in hilly areas, Desert Development Programme (DDP) blocks, areas mentioned in Schedule V and The RF addresses the IR impacts.
+According to the NRRP, RP should be prepared when it involves resettlement of more than 500 families (roughly about 2,000 persons) in plain areas and 200 families (roughly about 1,000 people) in hilly areas, The RF addresses the IR impacts.
 The entitlements to the APs are outlined in the Entitlement Matrix.